awsdocs/aws-codepipeline-user-guide/doc_source/pipelines-trigger-source-repo-changes-console.md

 1. Choose **Create rule**, and then under **Event source**, from **Service Name**, choose **CodeCommit**\.

    The service name that you choose owns the event resource\.
-For example, choose CodeCommit to trigger a pipeline when there are changes to the CodeCommit repository associated with a pipeline\.
+For example, choose CodeCommit to start a pipeline when there are changes to the CodeCommit repository associated with a pipeline\.

 1. From **Event Type**, choose **CodeCommit Repository State Change**\.
-![\[Create repository state change rule\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/images/test-repoevent-cptarget.png)![\[Create repository state change rule\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)![\[Create repository state change rule\]](http://docs.aws.amazon.com/codepipeline/latest/userguide/)

 1. To make a rule that applies to all repositories, choose **Any resource**\.